 Bright World Guardianships offers care to students from 9 years upwards.
 Bright World recognises the different needs of each age group and this is reflected in Host Family policies and different rules which apply to different student age groups in terms of going out and their travel arrangements.
 The rules relating to students are also detailed in the Student Handbook and Student Charter, which are used to keep the student safe during their stay in the UK.

 Bright World Guardianships embraces and celebrates all religions and denominations.
 At the point of application for students and host families, information is requested in relation to religion.
 This information is used by the Accommodation and Travel Department so that where possible students are matched to a host family who will support their religion, or alternatively if exposure to an alternative religion was requested for a student, the information would also be used to ensure a suitable match.
-Where a student opts for the Relax and Revise programme, arrangements would be made with the provider to ensure that the student has access to a quiet prayer room (either on site or at a religious building), and any other facilities required during the course of their stay, if requested.
 Religious information relating to students and host families is contained within the Student Profile and Host Family Profile which are sent to both the student and host family.
 The Student Handbook and Host Family Handbook contain information about adjusting to different cultures and how religion can impact on what a student is able to eat and their preparatory methods.
 Before a student stays with a host family, information will be sent to notify the host and hostess of any particular food intolerances that exist for example.
 The Host Family Handbook details a ‘Professional Code of Conduct’ which highlights to families the impact of religion on physical contact with a student for example and the importance of dealing with students respectfully irrespective of religion, age or culture.

 Bright World is proud of the wide cultural diversity of students and host families and takes steps to ensure that cultural differences are respected.
-Bright World recognises the norms and customs associated with particular cultures and will ensure that students can observe and retain them wherever practicable during their time at with a Bright World host family or during a stay on the ‘Relax and Revise’ Programme.
+Bright World recognises the norms and customs associated with particular cultures and will ensure that students can observe and retain them wherever practicable during their time at with a Bright World host family.

 Students with specific dietary needs